-Iliana is a fourth year Ph.D. candidate in Electrical Engineering.
-She has been awarded the American Heart Association Predoctoral Fellowship (2021) and the NSF Graduate Research Fellowship (2017).
+Iliana is a fifth year Ph.D. candidate in Electrical Engineering.
+She has been awarded the American Heart Association Predoctoral Fellowship (2021), the Cadence Women in Technology Scholarship (2021), and the NSF Graduate Research Fellowship (2017).
 She received her BS in Electrical Engineering with honors from Stanford in 2017 and was awarded the Firestone Medal for Excellence in Undergraduate Research for her honors thesis.

 Iliana's long-term research interests involve combining electrical engineering and neuroscience to further our understanding of motor control and one day incorporate this new knowledge into improved brain-computer interfaces or enhanced rehabilitation for clinical populations with compromised mobility.

 Honors & Awards